marcoshernanz/CalYo/README.md

 - [ ] Nutrients text with current and target
 - [ ] Nutrients for each meal
 - [ ] Meal totals calculation in updateMeal
+- [ ] Lib functions inside convex folder so it's not shipped to the client?

 - [ ] Food only nutrients (remove macro-nutrients)
 - [ ] Food nutrients -> nutrientsPer100g